eliorc/denzel/docs/source/intro.rst

 | The worker, is always listening for tasks in the queue, which is inside the **Redis container**.
 | When an end-user sends a POST request to the ``/predict`` endpoint, the request will first go through the :func:`pipeline.verify_input` function to make sure the schema is as expected by denzel (defined by the data scientist).
 | If all is well, the request is turned into a task and is sent into the task queue and a response will be sent back to the user with a task ID, if not an error will be sent back.
 | As the task enters the queue, if the worker is not already busy it will consume the task.
-The task then goes through the :func:`pipeline.process` function, which accepts the output of the :func:`pipeline.verify_input` function and parses it to model ready data.
+The task then goes through the :func:`pipeline.process` function, which accepts the output of the :func:`pipeline.verify_input` function and parses it to model-ready data.
-| If processing is successful, the model ready data enters the :func:`pipeline.predict` function where all the model magic happens and then a response with the prediction will be sent to a ``callback_uri`` which was supplied by the end-user initially.
+| If processing is successful, the model-ready data enters the :func:`pipeline.predict` function where all the model magic happens and then a response with the prediction will be sent to a ``callback_uri`` which was supplied by the end-user initially.
 | At any time during the lifetime of a task, the end-user can view its status through the :ref:`status_endpoint` endpoint, or through the built-in UI exposed by the **Monitor container**.